pegasystems/pega-helm-charts/charts/backingservices/README.md

 **Example:**

-**_Single backing service shared across all pega environments:_** backingservice 'Search and Reporting Service' provisioned in its own namespace, and the service endpoint configured across dev, staging and production pega environments.
-The service provides isolation of data in a shared setup.
+**_Single backing service shared across all pega environments:_**
+You can provision the backingservice `Search and Reporting Service` in its own namespace, with the service endpoint configured across dev, staging and production Pega Infinity environments.
+This service configuration provides isolation of data in a shared setup.

 **_Multiple backing service deployments:_**
-You can deploy more than one instance of backing service deployments, in case you want to host a separate deployment of 'Search and Reporting Service' for non-prod and production pega infinity environments.
-You need to configure the appropriate service endpoint with the pega infinity deployment values.
+You can deploy more than one instance of backing service deployments, in case you want to host a separate deployment of 'Search and Reporting Service' for non-production and production deployments of Pega Infinity.
+You must configure each service endpoint appropriately for each Pega Infinity deployment.

 ### Search and Reporting Service

-The Search and Reporting Service provides next gen search capabilities to the Pega Infinity platform 8.6 and above versions.
+The Search and Reporting Service provides next generation search and reporting capabilities for Pega Infinity 8.6 and later.

 This service replaces the legacy search module from the platform with an independently deployable and scalable service along with the built-in capabilities to support more than one Pega environments with its data isolation features.
 The service deployment provisions runtime service pods along with a dependency on a backing technology ElasticSearch service for storage and retrieval of data.